Table of Contents

 Trying to Build Everything at Once

-How to avoid it: Focus on the essentials first.
-Build a solid Minimum Viable Product (MVP) that includes core functions like search, booking, and payment.
+To avoid this, focus on the essentials first.
+Build a solid Minimum Viable Product (MVP) that includes core functions such as search, booking, and payment.
 Launch, learn from users, and add more features gradually based on real feedback.

 Choosing the Wrong APIs or Integrating Them Poorly

-APIs power the whole booking process, but not all APIs are reliable or easy to work with.
-Some have limited coverage, poor support, or hidden costs.
+APIs power the entire booking process, but not all APIs are reliable or easy to use.
+Some offer limited coverage, poor support, or hidden costs.

-How to avoid it: Research API providers carefully.
-Check their documentation, support channels, uptime guarantees, and pricing.
+How to avoid this: Research API providers thoroughly.
+Review their documentation, support options, uptime guarantees, and pricing.
 Test them in a sandbox environment before going live.
-And make sure your integration handles failures, timeouts, and updates properly.
+Ensure your integration properly handles failures, timeouts, and updates.

 Complicated or Cluttered User Interface

-Too many buttons, unclear labels, or confusing steps can drive users away, even if your backend is great.
+Too many buttons, unclear labels, or confusing steps can drive users away, even if your backend is excellent.

-How to avoid it: Keep the interface simple and user focused.
-Use plain language, logical steps, and helpful error messages.
-Run usability tests with real users to find where people get stuck or frustrated.
+To avoid this, keep the interface simple and user-focused.
+Use plain language, logical steps, and clear error messages.
+Conduct usability tests with real users to identify where people get stuck or frustrated.

 Ignoring Mobile Responsiveness

 Many users now book travel directly from their phones.
-If your site doesn’t work well on mobile, you’ll miss out on bookings.
+If your site does not work well on mobile, you will miss out on bookings.

-How to avoid it: Design mobile-first or at least mobile-optimized layouts.
+To avoid this, design mobile-first or at least mobile-optimized layouts.
 Test your site on different screen sizes and devices.
-Make sure all key actions, search, filters, payments, are easy to do on small screens.
+Ensure all key actions, such as search, filters, and payments, are easy to complete on small screens.

 No Error Handling or Backup Plans

 APIs fail, servers go down, and users make mistakes.
-If your system doesn’t handle these issues properly, it breaks the experience.
+If your system does not handle these issues properly, it disrupts the experience.

 - How to avoid it: Build solid error-handling logic.
 If an API call fails, retry or show a clear message.
 Log errors, use fallback data when possible, and make it easy for users to recover from common mistakes.